wulongict/s_aureus_libs/README.md

 /path/to/tpp51/bin/spectrast -c_IRT./cirt_peps.txt -c_IRR -cP0.0 -cq0.01 -cIHCD -co -cNXYZ interact-XYZ.ipro.pep.xml
 ```

-## Remove the PSMs with a delta mass grreater than 0.02
+## Remove the PSMs with a delta mass greater than 0.02
 For each spectral library, create another library with only delta mass close to zero Da.

 ```